Petite bourgeoisie

-The term is politico-economic and references historical materialism.
-It originally denoted a sub-stratum of the middle classes in the 18th and early-19th centuries.
-In the mid-19th century, the German economist Karl Marx and other Marxist theorists used the term petite bourgeoisie to identify the socio-economic stratum of the bourgeoisie that consists of small shopkeepers and self-employed artisans.
+The term, which goes as far back as the Revolutionary period in France, if not earlier, is politico-economic and addresses historical materialism.
+It originally denoted a sub-stratum of the middle classes in the 18th and early-19th centuries of western Europe.
+In the mid-19th century, the German economist Karl Marx and other Marxist theorists used the term petite bourgeoisie to academically identify the socio-economic stratum of the bourgeoisie that consists of small shopkeepers and self-employed artisans.